rashilps/Miwok-translation-app/README.md

 Also, we used a concept of ArrayAdapter combined with ListView so that we can optimize our app with respect to memory.

 Further, the app also uses a concept of adding multiple images into the app.
-For example, the Family Activity shows the images of the family members in respective sections.
+For example, the Family Activity shows the images of the family members.

-Please refer the following Family Activity screenshot to understand how images look in Miwok app:
+Please refer the following screenshot of FamilyActivity to understand how images look in Miwok app:

 <img src="https://github.com/rashilps/Miwok-translation-app/blob/master/Screenshot%20(18-Aug-2017%2011-37-49%20PM).png" width="300" height="500">